ahmadhuss/burmese-proofreader/README.md

 4. The job is added to the Redis/BullMQ queue.
 5. The worker extracts plain text from the file.
 6. The text is normalized and split into chunks.
-7. Each chunk is corrected by DeepSeek using strict tool calls.
+7. Each chunk is corrected by LLM using strict tool calls.
 8. Each corrected chunk is saved as soon as it finishes.
 9. A warning scan checks for political, adult/sexual, and BL content.
 10. The worker creates `final.txt` and `final.docx` in `outputs/{jobId}/`.